 - In a large bowl, whisk together the eggs, coconut milk, lemon juice, zest, and honey until well combined.

 - Brush the tops of the scones with melted butter (or coconut oil).
-Sprinkle tops with a little bit of coconut crystals or maple sugar, if desired.
+Sprinkle tops with a little bit of coconut sugar or maple sugar, if desired.

 - Using a spatula, gently place each scone onto the prepared baking sheet.
 Bake about 15–18 minutes, until scones are light golden brown along the edges.
 Serve warm with your favorite herbal or green tea.